 The application will be determined by South Gloucestershire Council.

-Feedback from the public consultation and statutory consultees will be carefully considered by the design and planning team as they finalise the scheme and prepare the outline planning submission in Spring 2026.
+Feedback from the public consultation and statutory consultees has been carefully considered by the design and planning team as they finalise the scheme and the outline planning submission is now available to view on South Gloucestershire's Planning Portal, quoting reference P26/01208/O .

-Once the outline planning application has been submitted, there will be a period of statutory consultation led by South Gloucestershire Council, when you will have an opportunity to comment further before any formal planning decision is made.
+There will now be a period of statutory consultation led by South Gloucestershire Council, providing you with an opportunity to comment further before any formal planning decision is made.

 Outline planning submission – Spring 2026